 Exclude amounts that are not due to be paid within 90 days.
 An Illiquid Adjustment (13) All other assets Exclude in full.
 If not otherwise excluded in full in this table, this category should include any holding in eligible capital instruments of an insurance undertaking, insurance holding company, or reinsurance undertaking that is a subsidiary or participation.
-Eligible capital instruments include ordinary share capital, cumulative preference shares, perpetual securities and long-term subordinated loans, that are eligible for An Illiquid Adjustment insurance undertakings under PRU 2.
-Where applicableDeduct an amount calculated in accordance- Large exposureswith rule 13.6.2.
+An Illiquid Adjustment Eligible capital instruments include ordinary share capital, cumulative preference shares, perpetual securities and long-term subordinated loans, that are eligible for insurance undertakings under PRU 2.
+Where applicable - Large exposures Deduct an amount calculated in accordance with rule 13.6.2.
 A Large exposure Adjustment